Chief Medical Officer for England on vaping

 Unsafe, illegal vapes have also been pushed in our communities, with recent reports showing they can contain dangerous chemicals like lead and nickel.
 High levels of inhaled lead damages children’s central nervous system and brain development.
 Some products contain nicotine when claiming they do not, or contain harmful cannabis THC chemicals.

-We should continue to encourage smokers to swap to vaping as the lesser risk, whilst preventing marketing and sale of vapes to children.
+We should continue to encourage smokers to swap to vaping as the lesser risk, while preventing marketing and sale of vapes to children.